 Rite Aid Corporation settled out of court recently, agreeing to pay up to $20.9 million to settle lawsuits brought by salaried assistant store managers and co-managers who claim they were owed overtime pay due to the non-managerial aspects of their jobs.

 Rite Aid maintains that it has done nothing wrong, having complied with state and federal laws in its classification of assistant manages and co-managers as exempt from overtime pay requirements.

 To avoid finding your business in a similar situation, be certain that you are compensating your employees in accordance with state and federal laws.
 In Pennsylvania, employers must follow either the federal or Pennsylvania overtime provision — depending on which law provides for the greater benefit to the employee.

 For example, the Federal rules do not require overtime pay for certain computer-related occupations.
 However, Pennsylvania law currently requires overtime for computer employees.
 Accordingly, since the Pennsylvania provision provides a greater benefit to the computer-related employee, overtime must be paid.

-For assistance understanding Pennsylvania and federal wage laws, and making sure your business is in compliance, the attorneys at the Scolieri Law Group, P.C. can help.
+For assistance understanding Pennsylvania and federal wage laws, and making sure your business is in compliance, the attorneys at the Scolieri-Beam Law Group, P.C. can help.
 Located in western Pennsylvania, our attorneys are experienced in Pennsylvania business law and can help you navigate regulations affecting your business.
-Contact us today at (412)765-0546 or email@example.com.
+Contact us today at (412)765-0546 or firstname.lastname@example.org.